 4. How Can I Save My House?

 The SBA dictates that you can save your home.
 You will have to pay to do so, however.
-The amount of consideration received must be approximately equal to or greater than the "Recoverable Value" of the collateral, and release of the lien must not jeopardize the ability to maximize recovery on the loan.
+The amount of consideration received must be approximately equal to or greater than the "Recoverable Value" of the collateral, and the release of the lien must not jeopardize the ability to maximize recovery on the loan.
 Therefore, you do have an opportunity to save the family home.

 Millions of Dollars in SBA Debts Resolved via Offer in Compromise and Negotiated Repayment Agreements without our Clients filing for Bankruptcy or Facing Home Foreclosure